benc-uk/smilr/kubernetes/helm/readme.md

 # Configuration Settings

-Create a values file (e.g. `myvalues.yaml` take a copy of the provided .sample file) and change the defaults.
-The two values that MUST BE CHANGED are **registryPrefix** and **domainSuffix**, other changes are optional
+Create a values file e.g. `myvalues.yaml` by taking a copy of the provided `myvalues.sample.yaml` file and change the defaults.
+The two values that you are most likely to want to change are **registryPrefix** and **domainSuffix**, see details below

 Then install into your cluster with
 ```